 Commitment and Consistency

 We like to be consistent and honor our commitments.
 As with reciprocity, under normal social circumstances, these are good traits, but they can be used against us.
 The famous experiment in this vein was the one where a research accomplice goes to the beach, lays down a blanket and puts out some personal items, including a radio.
 The accomplice then goes away.
-A few minutes later, another accomplice comes up and "steals" the radio.
+A few minutes later, another accomplice comes up and “steals” the radio.
 The experiment varies between two conditions.
 In one condition, the original accomplice gets up and leaves without saying anything.
 In the other condition, that orginal person specifically asks someone to watch his or her stuff.
-In the first case, four in twenty times the second accomplice could "steal" the radio without challenge.
-In the second condition, the "thief" was stopped and challenged nineteen out of twenty times.
+In the first case, the second accomplice was stopped and challenged only four times out of twenty.
+In the second condition, the “thief” was stopped and challenged nineteen out of twenty times.
 So the challenge rate went from 20% to 95% (p.
 59).
-In other words, people had an overwhelming desire to be consistent with
+In other words, people had an overwhelming desire to be consistent with their prior commitment.

 These techniques can be remarkably subtle.
 For example, when a telemarketer calls it makes a huge difference whether that person says “How are you feeling tonight?” and gets an answer or says “I hope you’re feeling well tonight”.
 The difference is that in the first case, the target has committed publicly to having a good evening (because the response is typically Fine, thanks”).
 Having publicly committed to doing “fine”, it is very hard for the target to shirk on giving money to the earthquake victims in wherever who are so unfine and so in need of help.
 In the case where the caller simply says “I hope you’re feeling well this evening” no such commitment was extracted and the response rate was less than half (15 vs 33 percent) what it was when the caller asks a question.